Dedicated Cloud vs. BYOC

 The following architecture diagram illustrates the relationship between the Redpanda Cloud (the control plane) and a VPC in AWS.

-With the Dedicated Cloud, you host your data in Redpanda’s Virtual Private Cloud (VPC), and Redpanda handles provisioning, operations, and maintenance.
+With the Dedicated Cloud, you host your data in Redpanda’s Virtual Private Cloud (VPC), and Redpanda handles provisioning, operations, monitoring, and maintenance.
 Redpanda also performs automatic backups to S3 (for AWS) or GCS (for GCP).